bytefish/bytefish.de/blog/wpfdatagridfilter.md

 ## What we are going to build ##

-The idea is to provide a custom `DataGridHeader` control, that enables us to filter the content in a `DataGrid` column:
+The idea is to provide a custom `DataGridColumnHeader` control, that enables us to filter the content in a `DataGrid` column:

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/wpfdatagridfilter/filter-datagridcolumnheader.jpg">